Travelers United tells DOT, “Focus on already started airline passenger protection actions.”

 Though many think that DOT suffers from hands tied by the airline deregulation act, they do not.
 DOT can act in the best interests of the country and take necessary action.
 A simple dictate from DOT similar to the instruction that required airlines to serve all airports during the pandemic suffices.
 The plague of different airline credits must end.
 Plus, the credits should not expire, The credit value should function just like a store gift card.

 4. Initiate rulemaking for families sitting together.
-The 2016 FAA bill contains the law.
+The 2016 and the 2022 FAA bills contain the law.

 Finally, after almost two years of badgering, Secretary Buttigieg’s staff has begun a rulemaking regarding the Families Sitting Together portion of the already-passed FAA Bill of 2016.
 The bill passed by Congress and signed by the President provides low-hanging fruit.